Notre Dame’s blowout loss brings A&M into playoff picture

-What is better (or worse, depending perspective): Losing to Alabama by 28 on the road in early October or losing to Clemson by 24 in the Atlantic Coast Championship game Saturday?
+What is better (or worse, depending on perspective): Losing to Alabama by 28 on the road in early October or losing to Clemson by 24 in the Atlantic Coast Championship game Saturday?

 For Notre Dame and Texas A&M, the answer to that question could determine a spot in the College Football Playoff.